OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.md

 <h3 id='2.1'>Set up the AAD redirects</h3>

-1. Move the `auth/bot/public` folder to `bot`.
+1. Move the `auth/bot/public` folder to `bot/src`.
 This folder contains HTML pages that the bot application hosts.
 When single sign-on flows are initiated with AAD, AAD will redirect the user to these pages.
-1. Modify your `bot/index` to add the appropriate `restify` routes to these pages.
+1. Modify your `bot/src/index` to add the appropriate `restify` routes to these pages.

     ```ts
     const path = require("path");